 Our typical brushless DC motor products are shown below.

-BX offer high performance and high function.
+BX series brushless DC motors offer high performance and high function.
 Outputs up to 400W.
 With a control module, positioning and torque limiting functions are available.

-BLF offers high speed up to 4000 rpm and conforms to safety standards around the world.
+BLF series brushless DC motors offer high speed up to 4000 rpm and conforms to safety standards around the world.
 With the digital operator, digital speed setting and display are available.

 Fig. 20 Product group of brushless DC motors